All We Know Is Falling

-All We Know Is Falling is the debut studio album by American rock band Paramore, released on July 26, 2005, under the Atlantic-distributed Fueled by Ramen in the United States.
-The production was led by James Paul Wisner, Mike Green, Nick Trevisick, and Roger Alan Nichols.
+All We Know Is Falling is the debut studio album by the American rock band Paramore, released on July 26, 2005, under the Atlantic-distributed Fueled by Ramen in the United States.
+Its production was handled by James Paul Wisner, Mike Green, Nick Trevisick, and Roger Alan Nichols.
 The departure of bassist Jeremy Davis, which occurred a few days after arriving in Orlando, served as the album's main theme.
 This theme was reflected especially in the album's cover and title.
 Mostly categorized as a pop-punk album, the album received mostly positive reviews and has been labeled a "scene classic".

 The album's production took place in Orlando, Florida.
 Instead of making a major push towards radio, the band's A&R recommended that the band build a fanbase through word of mouth.
-Initially, the album received positive reviews by music critics, praising the vocals of Hayley Williams.
+Initially, the album received positive reviews by music critics, praising the vocals of lead singer Hayley Williams; retrospective assessments have been more mixed.
 The album had a weak domestic commercial performance: it failed to enter the Billboard 200, though it did reach number 30 on Billboard's Heatseekers Chart.
-It reached No. 4 on the UK Rock Chart, and in 2010 it managed to reach No. 51 on the UK Albums Chart and earned a gold certification by the BPI.
+It reached No. 4 on the UK Rock Chart, and in 2010 it managed to reach No. 51 on the UK Albums Chart and earned a gold certification by the British Phonographic Industry (BPI).
 In July 2014, after the group found success with its following records, All We Know Is Falling received a gold certification from the Recording Industry Association of America (RIAA).
 Three singles from the album were released: "Pressure", "Emergency" and "All We Know".
 None of the singles managed to reach any major chart, although "Pressure" was certified gold by the RIAA in 2016 after the band found commercial success with subsequent releases.

 Background

 Hayley Williams was originally signed to Atlantic Records in 2003 as a solo pop singer.
-However, Williams resisted the label's solo-career wishes, saying she did not envision herself as "the next Madonna".
-As a result, she formed Paramore with Josh Farro, Zac Farro, and Jeremy Davis.
-In her short solo career, Williams recorded some demos, which were later re-recorded with the band for a "more authentic" sound.
-However, the band was almost fired because the label thought they "were terrible."
-Williams and Farro wrote two new songs, "Here We Go Again" and "Hallelujah", which saved the group from being fired.
+However, Williams ultimately decided not to pursue a solo career, saying she did not envision herself as "the next Madonna".
+Instead, she recruited three friends, Josh Farro, Zac Farro, and Jeremy Davis, to form Paramore and convinced Atlantic to let them keep her contract if they could record some satisfactory demos.
+In her short solo career, Williams had already recorded some of her own demos, which were then re-recorded with the band for a "more authentic" sound.
+However, the band was almost fired because the label thought the finished demos "were terrible."
+Williams and Farro quickly wrote two new radio-friendly songs, "Here We Go Again" and "Hallelujah" in a compromise to save the album.
 The former song became the fifth track on All We Know Is Falling, while "Hallelujah" was saved for their sophomore album Riot!
 (2007).